samsrauy/void-link/README.md

 # Starforged Void-Link Terminal

+  >[!NOTE]
+  >After you create a Web App URL, don't click on it.
+You can, but nothing will happen.
+You have to
+  >click on this repo's GitHub Pages: https://samsrauy.github.io/void-link/
+  >That page will ask you for your callsign (character's name) and the Web App URL.
+That's what you use
+  >that for.
+It's for the the repo's web page to be able to save your game and log.

 A synchronized, multiplayer-ready character and campaign manager for Ironsworn: Starforged.

 Q: Do I worry about security?